Honeypot dashboard

 Security Controls That Only Exist on Paper

 The Illusion of Security Most environments aren’t completely unsecured.
 Firewalls are enabled.
 Logging exists.
 Alerts are configured.
-From the outside, it looks fine , maybe even responsible.
-The problem usually isn’t that controls are missing.
-It’s that they’re inactive.
-In recent work, I’ve seen plenty of environments where security features were technically enabled but effectively not.
-Logs existed but weren’t reviewed.
-Alerts fired but no one responded.
-Failures occurred without changing outcomes. ...
+From the outside it looks fine, maybe even responsible.
+Controls aren’t usually missing.
+They’re inactive.
+In recent work I’ve seen environments where security features were technically enabled but effectively useless.
+Logs existed but nobody read them.
+Alerts fired and nobody came.
+Things broke and the outcome was the same either way.
+An organisation’s security is only as strong as the people interacting with it.
+The tooling matters less than whether someone looks at it.
+The architecture diagram matters less than whether someone notices when something breaks. ...

 Why I Still Run My Own Infrastructure at Home

-Home Lab Overview – Alecto and Friends TL;DR (No Specs) I’ve always enjoyed tinkering with different operating systems and finding ways they can genuinely improve my day-to-day life.
-Right off the bat, I should say that I am not a cloud hater.
-Cloud services are great, and I still make use of them.
-I just prefer self-hosting for the fun of it.
-With most SaaS solutions, you are ultimately limited by design choices that aren’t yours.
-My biggest system within my self-hosted mini data centre is my Plex machine, which allows me to watch what I want, how I want, for little more than the cost of electricity. ...
+Home Lab Overview: Alecto and Friends I’ve always enjoyed tinkering with operating systems and finding ways they improve day-to-day life.
+I’m not a cloud hater.
+Cloud services are useful and I still use them.
+I self-host because it’s fun.
+With most SaaS tools, you’re limited by design choices you had no part in.
+My biggest self-hosted system is a Plex machine.
+I watch what I want, how I want, for roughly the cost of electricity.
+There’s also been a serious learning component: networking, security, general IT practice.
+That alone has made it worth running. ...

 Inside a Cheap IPC Camera: Firmware, Cloud, and Trust